AykutHacioglu4/data-structures-list-stack-queue-csharp/README.md

 ---

-## Learning Outcomes

-This project demonstrates practical understanding of:
+## What I Implemented and Learned

+Through this project, I practiced how to use core data structures in C# with real input data and simulation-based problems.

+In the fish data processing part, I worked on reading external files, parsing unstructured text, creating objects from raw data, and organizing those objects with collection structures.
+This helped me understand how data preparation and object modeling are handled before applying algorithms or data structure operations.

+In the queue simulation part, I compared two different processing strategies.
+By calculating average completion times, I observed that the selected queue structure can directly affect the efficiency of a system.

+Main topics I practiced:

-* Creating and using custom classes
+* Creating custom classes
-* Reading and processing external data files
+* Reading and parsing external files
-* Applying generic collection structures in C#
+* Using generic collections in C#
-* Understanding LIFO behavior with stack
+* Understanding Stack and LIFO behavior
-* Understanding FIFO behavior with queue
+* Understanding Queue and FIFO behavior
-* Implementing priority-based processing logic
+* Simulating priority-based processing
-* Comparing queue strategies using calculated results
+* Comparing algorithmic results with calculated values
-* Organizing data through object-oriented programming principles
+* Applying object-oriented programming principles

----

-## Purpose of the Repository

-The purpose of this repository is to show how fundamental data structures can be applied to process real-world-like data.
-Instead of only implementing theoretical examples, the project uses an external dataset and demonstrates how different data structures affect data processing order and result interpretation.

-This project is educational in scope and focuses on strengthening algorithmic thinking, object-oriented programming, and data structure usage in C#.

 ---